SupportBee/ErrorReporter/README.md

 ErrorReporter
 -----

-Class for reporting errors in our applications
+Ruby class for reporting errors in our applications